This page is part of © FOTW Flags Of The World website

 Image: see Ralf Hartemink's site, with information in English.

-Nozomi Kariyasu, 24 Aug 2002
+Nozomi Kariyasu, 24 August 2002

-Ivan Sache, 25 Aug 2002
+Ivan Sache, 25 August 2002

 Maybe I'm misunderstanding the last sentence.
-But if you are suggesting that the motto is comming from Willem de Zwijger (William the Silent) I think you are wrong.
+But if you are suggesting that the motto is coming from Willem de Zwijger (William the Silent) I think you are wrong.
 I think the first form of the motto was first used by René de (Nassau-)Châlons, Prince of Orange, as "Je Maintiendray Châlons".
 When his cousin Willem I (the Silent) became Prince of Orange, he changed it to "Je Maintiendray Nassau".
 After him it simply became "Je Maintiendray", which I presume is an older spelling of "Je Maintiendrai".

-Mark Sensen, 25 Aug 2002
+Mark Sensen, 25 August 2002

 Smith refers to "the oath of Prince William", and the only thing I knew on this topic is that there are several Princes William in Dutch history.